yashaswinidinesh/Clustering-Assignments/README.md

 This repo contains my solutions for the clustering assignment from my Data mining learning course.
 Each notebook focuses on a different clustering method or data type (tabular, time series, text, images, audio).

-> Note: These notebooks are meant for learning / coursework.
-They’re not optimized or production code.

 ---

 ## Notebooks

 ### a) K-Means from scratch
-File: `a_kmeans_from_scratch.ipynb`

 - Implements K-Means using only NumPy (no `sklearn.cluster.KMeans`).
 - Includes k-means++ style initialization option.